 Thomas "Tommy" E. Huston

-Thomas (Tommy) E. Huston – Thomas (Tommy) E. Huston is being inducted into the Saskatchewan Hockey Hall of Fame in the Grassroots Category.
+Thomas "Tommy" E. Huston has been inducted into the Saskatchewan Hockey Hall of Fame in the Grassroots category.

 Huston was the recipient of the Golden Spike Award in 1984.
-In January, 2007 City Council named the road south of Crescent Point Place after him in recognition of the work he did for the Red Wings, Minor Hockey and Figure Skating.
-He was honored in March, 2007 as Red Wing Volunteer of the Year.
+In January 2007, city council named the road south of Crescent Point Place after him in recognition of the work he did for the Red Wings, Minor Hockey and Figure Skating.
+He was honoured in March 2007, as Red Wing Volunteer of the Year.
 And he was also honoured by Hockey Canada when he received a national award for volunteerism.

 Huston never retired from volunteering at the Red Wings games and his involvement continued until his passing in 2007 at the age of 94.Back to Inductees